ckeditor/ckeditor4-docs/docs/guide/dev/features/autogrow/README.md

 It is possible to fine-tune the automatic editor height adjustment by setting the minimum and maximum height that the editor will shrink and expand to, respectively.

-* The CKEDITOR.config.autoGrow_minHeight option defines the minimum height that the editor will always assume, no matter how much content it includes.
+* The {@linkapi CKEDITOR.config.autoGrow_minHeight CKEDITOR.config.autoGrow_minHeight} option defines the minimum height that the editor will always assume, no matter how much content it includes.
-* The CKEDITOR.config.autoGrow_maxHeight option can be set in order to prevent the situation where huge amounts of content will cause the editor to expand infinitely.
+* The {@linkapi CKEDITOR.config.autoGrow_maxHeight CKEDITOR.config.autoGrow_maxHeight} option can be set in order to prevent the situation where huge amounts of content will cause the editor to expand infinitely.

 In the following example the editor will grow and shrink with the amount of content, but it will always be at least 250 pixels high and will never exceed the height of 600 pixels: